+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content

 The key, of course, is to determine exactly which features you must have.
 Setup and maintenance are the most important considerations, not only to ensure that implementation and ongoing administration are manageable, but also so you get exactly the environment you need.
 For example, you might plan to implement stateless desktops in which user settings do not persist.
 Or you might want to go with stateful desktops that save those settings.
 You might even decide to support both options.